Amplitude-Developer-Docs/amplitude-dev-center/docs/getting-started.md

 - **`append`:** Append the value to the property array
 - **`prepend`:** Prepend the value to the property array

-You can also use the [Identify API](https://help.amplitude.com/hc/en-us/articles/205406617-Identify-API-Modify-User-Properties) to update the values of a user's user properties without having to send an additional event.
-The new values will be applied to the next event sent organically by that user.
+You can also use the [Identify API](../analytics/apis/identify-api) to update the values of a user's user properties without having to send another event.
+The new values are applied to the next event sent organically by that user.

 ### Instrumenting group types